HYSIDE’S TIPS OF THE TRADE

 Your boat consists of multiple air chambers, each with its own valve.
 There are two types of valves we are currently using:

 The inflation valve (Leafield C7) and the Pressure Release Valve (Leafield A6).
 They are very durable and simple to use.
+Pre-2000s Hysides were equipped with Metal Military Valves and Halkey-Roberts Pressure Release valves.
+We still stock these as well.

 THE INFLATION VALVE (LEAFIELD C7)